kubernetes/community/contributors/devel/container-runtime-interface.md

 in kubelet.
 The entrance barrier for runtimes was high because the integration required understanding the internals of kubelet and contributing to the main Kubernetes repository.
-More importantly, this would not scale because every new addition incurs a significant maintenance overhead in the main kubernetes repository.
+More importantly, this would not scale because every new addition incurs a significant maintenance overhead in the main Kubernetes repository.

 Kubernetes aims to be extensible.
 CRI is one small, yet important step to enable